brondani/devtools/tools/projmgr/docs/SDD.md

 ### created
 | Argument        | Description
 |:----------------|:----------------------------------------
 | tool            | Name of the tool that has written the file.
-The string shall include version information.
+The string shall include version information
 | timestamp       | Date and Time information of the last update.
 Format: YYYY-MM-DDThh:mm:ss with optional fractional seconds and timezone
 <br/>

 ### info
 | Argument        | Description
 |:----------------|:----------------------------------------
-| name            | Name of the element
+| name            | Name of the solution, project or layer
-| title           | Display name for the element
+| title           | Display name for the solution, project or layer
 | description     | Brief description
 | doc             | Documentation pointing to *.md file or URL
 | category        | Predefined categories